stevenremenapp/reviews/README.md

 Hosting:

--   (Changed back temporarily so project can be reviewed).
-Adjusted pathnames throughout the files so that the project could be correctly hosted on Github pages.
+-   Adjusted pathnames throughout the files so that the project could be correctly hosted on Github pages.

 ### Acknowledgements